Tinram/Go-Notes/README.md

 ## Arrays

-+ after initialisation: fixed length, static
++ after init: fixed length, static
-+ are values (not pointers): passed to function by value (change original array: use pointer)
++ values (not pointers): passed to functions by value (else use pointer)
-+ not multi-dimensional (use arrays of arrays or slices of slices)
++ not multi-dimensional (use array of arrays, or slice of slices)
 + comparable using `==`